EditorNodesPricingBlog

 What Performance Delivers

-Blunt's decision illustrates the specific claim behind Spielberg's broader position: some elements of a performance are produced by a body in real time, and no current tool replicates what that produces.
+Blunt's decision illustrates the specific claim behind Spielberg's broader position.
+Some elements of a performance are produced by a body in real time, and no current tool replicates what that produces.
 The four minute shot placed her voice, breath, and physical technique in sequence without the option of editing between takes.

 Sources